ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 Then the new address of 'Peter Griffin' is '742 Evergreen Terrace, Springfield, US'
 ```

 > Note that the functional id that you've chosen does not have to be a field that is unique within your system or database.
 Multiple people might have the same name in our system.
-However, as long as the name is unique within our scenario's, there is no problem.
+However, as long as the name is unique within our scenarios, there is no problem.

-This scenario looks a lot more readable to me and is aligned more with our business in terms of language.
+This scenario looks a lot more readable to me and is more aligned with our business in terms of language.
 The only problem is that our code expects a technical id.
 So we need to convert our functional id in the glue code to the technical id expected by our software.

 I've created a simple helper method to convert a person's name to an id.
-It takes a `string` as parameter and returns a `Guid`, as you can see in the code snippet below.
+It takes a `string` as parameter and returns a `Guid`.
+See the code snippet below.

 ```Gherkin
 private static Guid NameToId(string name)